machinateur/phpduino/README.md

 $input  = 'hello world';
 $output = '';

+// As it turns out, this is the key, as for serial (com) ports on windows represented as file stream:
+//  If the stream is read buffered, and it does not represent a plain file, at most one read of up to a number of bytes
+//  equal to the chunk size (usually 8192) is made; depending on the previously buffered data, the size of the returned
+//  data may be larger than the chunk size.
+// This undocumented behaviour of the streamWrapper API may be observed when removing this call and monitoring the value
+//  of `$count` in `streamWrapperAbstract::stream_read()` when called during `fread($fd, 1)`.
+The `$count` will be 8192!
+\stream_set_chunk_size($fd, 1);

 \fwrite($fd, $input);

 do {
     $output .= \fread($fd, 1);
+    //echo $output.\PHP_EOL;
 } while ($output !== $input);

 echo $output,